 The Best Baby Swings of 2018

-If this swing doesn’t help a colicky baby, you might be out of luck.
-This swing has two different rocking motions to settle your baby — it can rock side to side or front to back.
+If this swing doesn’t help a colicky baby even a little bit, I’d be surprised.
+It has two different rocking motions to settle your baby: side to side or front to back.

-It can recline into two different positions and has three adjustable seat positions — it can go to the center, facing the left or facing the right.
+It can recline into two different positions and has three adjustable seat positions — either to the center, facing the left or facing the right.

-In addition, it has six different speeds, nature sounds that may soothe your baby and 16 songs.
+It has six different speeds, nature sounds to soothe your baby and 16 songs.
 Moms who want their finicky babies distracted should also like that it has a mobile that’s run by a motor.
-The mobile has a mirrored globe where your baby can look at himself and three soft toys attached to it.
+The mobile has a mirrored globe where your baby can look at themselves and three soft toys attached to it.

 Moms who don’t want the noise of a loud motor should be pleased with how quiet this one is — you can still hear it, but it shouldn’t be overwhelming for you or the baby.